Everything you need to know about choosing a mortgage

 You can also opt for “accelerated” payments that shave time off your total amortization period.
 While giving your lender payments a few days earlier doesn’t save much interest, accelerated payments can increase the total payments you make each year - helping you pay off your mortgage faster.

-If you value simplicity, increase your total annual payments but add them up and divide by 12 to compute the equivalent monthly payment.
+If you value simplicity, increase your total annual payments but add them up and divide by 12 to see the equivalent monthly payment.